daredtech/Sprint-Challenge-Applied-JavaScript-v2/README.md

 The Document Object Model is the interface to dynamically represent and change the page's content.

 2. What is an event?
+The event is something that can happen to the HTML element.

 3. What is an event listener?